Revenue & Collection

 - Responsible for the issuance of various City of Aurora licenses.

-- Responsible for the sale of garbage stickers, temporary handicap parking decals, Pace bus passes, and senior citizen reduced-fare bus passes.
+- Responsible for the sale of garbage stickers and temporary handicap parking decals.

 - Responsible for tracking and collecting fees for the Aurora Police Towing Roster.
 The roster is limited to 12 towing companies.
 Approval of placement on the roster is the responsibility of the Aurora Police Department.